A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Introduction

 Apart from current benchmarking practices still being constrained to the closed world, another unfortunate trend is a lack of understanding for the nature of created continual learning datasets.
-Both continual generative modelling (such as the works by the authors of \cite{Shin2017,Achille2018,Farquhar2018,Nguyen2018,Wu2018,Zhai2019}), as well as the bulk of class incremental continuous learning works (such as the works presented in \cite{Li2016,Kirkpatrick2017,Rebuffi2017,Lopez-Paz2017,Kemker2018,Kemker2018a,Xiang2019}) generally investigate sequentialized versions of time-tested visual classification benchmarks such as MNIST \cite{LeCun1998}, CIFAR \cite{Krizhevsky2009} or ImageNet \cite{Russakovsky2015}, where individual classes are simply split into disjoint sets and are shown in sequence.
+Both continual generative modeling, \cite{Shin2017,Achille2018,Farquhar2018,Nguyen2018,Wu2018,Zhai2019}, as well as the bulk of class incremental continuous learning works \cite{Li2016,Kirkpatrick2017,Rebuffi2017,Lopez-Paz2017,Kemker2018,Kemker2018a,Xiang2019} generally investigate sequentialized versions of time-tested visual classification benchmarks.
+For instance, in popular class incremental MNIST \citep{LeCun1998}, CIFAR \citep{Krizhevsky2009} or ImageNet \citep{Russakovsky2015}, individual classes are simply split into disjoint sets and are shown in sequence.
 In favor of retaining comparability on a benchmark, questions about the effect of task ordering or the impact of overlap between tasks are routinely overlooked.
-Notably, lessons learned from the adjacent field of active machine learning, a particular form of semi-supervised learning, do not seem to be integrated into modern continual learning practice.
+Notably, lessons learned from the adjacent field of \textit{active machine learning}, a particular form of semi-supervised learning, do not seem to be integrated into modern continual learning practice.
 In active learning the objective is to learn to incrementally find the best approximation to a task's solution under the challenge of letting the system itself query what data to include next.
 As such, it can be seen as an antagonist to alleviating catastrophic forgetting.
 Whereas current continual learning is occupied with maintaining the information acquired in each step without endlessly accumulating all data, active learning has focused on the complementary question of identifying suitable data for the inclusion into an incrementally training system.
-Although early seminal works in active learning have rapidly identified the challenges of robust application and pitfalls faced through the use of heuristics \cite{Roy2001,Settles2008,Li2013}, the latter are nonetheless once again dominant in the era of deep learning \cite{Beluch2018,Geifman2019,Gal2015,Srivastava2014} and the challenges are faced anew.
+Although early seminal works in active learning have rapidly identified the challenges of robust application and pitfalls faced through the use of heuristics \citep{Roy2001,Settles2008,Li2013}, the latter are nonetheless once again dominant in the era of deep learning \citep{Beluch2018,Geifman2019,Gal2015,Srivastava2014} and the challenges seem to be faced anew. \\